mobynickkk/pydi/README.md

 To define the classes that should be injected and stored as bean use decorator `@component`

     @component
-    class A:  # A instance will be created and stored in pass
+    class A:  # A instance will be created and stored in context pass